Table of contents:

 - the investigation of the report doesn't take longer than 15 days

-- reaction to report has been made, and the employee doesn't have any objections.
+- reaction to the report has been made, and the employee doesn't have any objections.

-The law doesn't contain any clarifications about anonymity, information security, so most likely it can't be achieved in current conditions.
+The law doesn't contain any clarifications about anonymity or information security, so most likely it can't be achieved in current conditions.

 How to split the obligations

-The law becomes unique, when it triples: there is state law for Bosnia and Herzegovina, code for public and private sectors in Republika Srpska and Brcko with the non-defined position.
+The law becomes unique, when it triples: there is state law for Bosnia and Herzegovina, a code for public and private sectors in Republika Srpska and Brcko with a non-defined position.
 It was complicated historically, and now it is complicated in daily routine.

 It is really working

 Blowing the whistle in BiH is still not for every employee.
 Nevertheless, the country has shown the work of the report-reaction-improvement system.
-Several cases were resolved in favour of the employee since 2015.
+Several cases were resolved in favor of the employee since 2015.

 The most famous Bosnian whistleblower Kathryn Bolkovac, who was a witness of sexual slavery operations and reported it, is an excellent example of getting justice.
 Even though her story is almost 20 years old, it is still up-to-date as it shows what it takes when there is no working procedure for whistleblowing.

-The law didn't exist in 2001 when it should have been.
+The law didn't exist in 2001 when it should have.
 Now Bosnia and Herzegovina has to finish the process it started and work not only on the law for whistleblowers but the reasons for corruption.